valderman/haste-compiler/README.md

 * A program that throws unhandled exceptions may not always give a nice error message.

-* Word32 produces funny results; use Word instead, which is guaranteed to be 32 bits.
+* Word32 produces funny results on some machines; use Word instead, which is guaranteed to be 32 bits with Haste.